justinkacherian/Minimum-Legal-Drinking-Age/README.md

 -The reference questions are attached.

--For questions 1, 2 and 3, the raw data was imported to excel and the plots were created using excel.
+-For questions 1, 2 and 3, the raw data was imported into excel and the plots were created using excel.
 Those files are attached.